chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/FLASH/FLASH_EraseProgram/readme.txt

 using the HAL_FLASH_Program function.
 The written data is then checked and the result of the programming operation is stored into the MemoryProgramStatus variable.

-STM32 Eval board's LEDs can be used to monitor the transfer status:
+STM32 Discovery board's LEDs can be used to monitor the transfer status:
  - LED4 (GREEN) is ON when there are no errors detected after programmation
  - LED5 (RED) is ON when there are errors dectected after programmation
  - LED6 (BLUE) is ON when there is an issue during erase procedure